 In the conventional technique, alignment rods used in the bone can lead to errors.
 Moreover, introducing the alignment rods into the bone canal – the central cavity of the bone shaft that holds bone marrow – can also cause fat embolism, a condition where fat tissues enter the bloodstream and affect the respiratory system, something the new system does away with.

 The new technique requires a shorter surgery, which means less time under anaesthesia compared to the conventional approach.
-Preparation time for the surgery is also reduced as very few instruments are required and implant sizing has already been determined.
+Preparation time for the computer assisted robotic knee surgery is also reduced as very few instruments are required and implant sizing has already been determined.

 “Joint replacement surgery can be approached through a smaller incision, as bone exposure (a smaller area of the bone is required to be exposed for surgery) is less crucial with the customised guide.
 Surprises such as having an unusually small or large knee without having a full inventory of the implants are also eliminated,” said Dr Chin.